 NUR 2950.
 Capstone.
 This course is designed to assist the student in the transition from the role of student nurse to that of graduate nurse enabling effective practice at entry level.
 It is also designed to assist the graduate nurse to anticipate the challenges of a rapidly changing work environment.
 Information will be provided to give the student nurse an overall view of the nursing profession.
 Included in the information will be such issues as dealing effectively with legal, ethical, political and on-the-job issues as well as social and economic factors that impact the nursing profession.
 Topics involving the role of professional organizations and licensure requirements will be covered as well.
-Tools for developing leadershipmanagement roles, delegating appropriately, and thinking critically and creatively will be presented.
+Tools for developing leadership-management roles, delegating appropriately, and thinking critically and creatively will be presented.
 Plans to enhance workplace communication, time management and self-care tactics are among other career advancement tools provided.
 Information related to effective resume writing, interview tips, compilation of professional portfolio and employee benefits is also provided.
 Prerequisites: NUR 2440C/L, NUR 2142, Humanities.
 All courses without the NUR prefix may be taken prior to entering the program.
 NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
 Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
 Humanities must be completed by the end of the semester listed on the academic advising guide.
 Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
 Corequisite NUR2243C/L. 2 semester hours credit.
 [A]

 NUR 2960.
-Nursing Review I. This is a review course to assist the student in retaining nursing skills attained during the nursing program.
-The roles of the nurse as provider of care, communicator, teacher, manger, and member of the profession are reviewed.
-Prerequisites: Students must have successfully completed all courses required for Senior standing in the Associate Degree Nursing program but failed to achieve the benchmark level score on the HESI Exit Exam after three consecutive attempts (E1-E3).
-Students must also be eligible for readmission into the nursing program.
-2 semester hours credit.
+Nursing Review I. This is a review course to assist the student in retaining nursing skills/concepts attained during the first two semesters in the nursing program.
+The roles of the nurse as provider of care, communicator, teacher, manager, and member of the profession are reviewed.
+1-2 semester hours credit.
 [A]